seahorn/clam/README.md

    offsets but it will abstract away pointer addresses.

-   If the level is `arr` then Crab-llvm uses the heap analysis provided by `dsa-seahorn` to partition the heap into disjoint heaplets.
+   If the level is `arr` then Crab-llvm uses the heap analysis provided by `llvm-dsa` to partition the heap into disjoint heaplets.
 Each heaplet is mapped to an array, and each LLVM load and store is translated to an array read and write operation, respectively.
 Then, it will use an array domain provided by Crab